sketchplugins/plugin-directory/README.md

 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
 - [Better Paste](https://github.com/kenmoore/sketch-better-paste), by Ken Moore: Paste like it was meant to be--into the artboard you're viewing.
 - [Bookmark 🔖](https://github.com/arkkimaagi/bookmark), by Mikko Tapionlinna: Bookmark your place and zoom in Sketch.app
-- [Bootstrapgrid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
+- [Bootstrap Grid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
 - [Bound with Box](https://github.com/lewishowles/sketch-bound-with-box), by Lewis Howles: Draws a rectangle of the same size, shape and position as the selected layer, with possible padding.
 - [Butter](https://github.com/pberrecloth/butter-sketch-plugin), by Peter Berrecloth: Butter will butt your layers together.
 - [Changelog](https://github.com/jacopocolo/changelog.sketchplugin), by Jacopo Colò: A simple Sketch plugin to generate artboard-based changelogs